msgpo/arch-guide/README.md

 - `xf86-video-intel` is for intel GPUs
 - `xf86-video-ati` is for older AMD GPUs
 - If you don't know it you can install all but it could happen that the internal graphics card is used if you install the driver for it
+- You can also include `xf86-input-synaptics`, `xf86-input-libinput` and `xf86-input-evdev` which are needed for certain input devices to work.
+It does not hurt if you install it, even if you wouldn't need it

 ### Nvidia proprietary driver
 Only install these packages if you are using a NVIDIA GPU
 ```